Marino Murillo Jorge: Minister of Economy and Planning (2009–2011)

 During Raúl Castro's 2009 Cuban government shake-up, Murillo replaced José Luis Rodríguez García as Minister of Economy and Planning and Vice President of the Council of Ministers.
 Murillo then appointed Abel Rodriguez to the First Deputyship of the ministry and Perez Betancourt to the Deputyship of the ministry.
 Early on during his tenure, Murillo criticised the paternalistic features of the Cuban economy.
 He also supported cutting the government's payroll by up 500,000 workers, a motion enacted but not completed.

-When Murillo took office the Cuban economy had been hard hit by the worldwide financial crisis of 2008.
+When Murillo took office as the Cuban economy was affected by the Great Recession.
 At the 7th Plenum of the Central Committee of the Communist Party of Cuba he stated that public debate was needed before implementing changes to the economic system, claiming "that false unanimity is pernicious and debate and healthy disagreement must be encouraged".
 Murillo also highlighted the importance of "order and discipline, institutionalism, clear establishment of the duties and powers of every post and, above all, of convincing people of the need to work in order to satisfy their aspirations."
 His report was approved by the plenum.
 Murillo was elected a member of the Council of State in December 2009 to "improve the planning process of the national economy", according to Raúl Castro.
 By the end of 2009, Cuba's 2008 2.3 billion trade deficit had become a surplus of 400 million dollars.
 Murillo accomplished this through a 37.6 percent reduction in imports.
 The economy only grew 1.4 percent in 2009, down from 4.2 percent in the previous year.
-Initial planning had called for 6 percent, but as a result of the global financial crisis, earnings from important sectors such as tourism noticeably decreased.
+Initial planning had called for 6%, but as a result of the Great Recession, earnings from important sectors such as tourism noticeably decreased.
 There was a 22.9 percent decrease in exports, and a 37.4 percent decrease in imports, highlighting Murillo's efforts to reduce government hard currency expenses.